Scheffler repeats at Phoenix Open to regain No. 1 ranking

 SCOTTSDALE, Ariz.
 (AP) — Scottie Scheffler successfully defended his WM Phoenix Open title Sunday at TPC Scottsdale to regain the No. 1 spot in the world.

-Scheffler closed with a 6-under 65 to beat Nick Taylor by two strokes on the Stadium Course.
-The 26-year-old Texan took the No. 1 ranking from Rory McIlroy with his fifth PGA Tour victory.
+Scheffler closed with a 6-under 65 to beat Nick Taylor by two strokes in breezy conditions on the firm and fast Stadium Course.
+The 26-year-old Texan will jump from second to first in the rankings, taking the top spot from Rory McIlroy with his fifth PGA Tour victory.

-Last year, Scheffler beat Patrick Cantlay in a playoff for his first tour title.
-Scheffler added victories in the Arnold Palmer Invitational, the WGC-Match Play and the Masters and was the PGA Tour’s player of the year.

-Scheffler made a 22-foot eagle putt on the par-5 13th to break a tie with Taylor, then took a two-shot lead on the par-3 16th when he rolled in a 15-footer for par after hitting his tee shot far left on the stadium hole.
+Scheffler made a 22-foot eagle putt on the par-5 13th to break a tie with Taylor, then took a two-shot lead on the par-3 16th with a 15-footer for par after hitting his tee shot far left on the stadium hole.

+“I was just trying to hit a solid putt,” Scheffler said about the putt on 16.
+“In those situations that’s really all you can do.
+So, when I’m standing over that ball all I’m thinking about is the speed.
+I had my line.”

+Scheffler birdied the short par-4 17th and closed with a par to finish at 19-under 265.

 Jon Rahm, the former Arizona State star who opened the year with consecutive victories in Hawaii and the California desert, was third at 14 under after a 68.
 He also was in position to take the No. 1 spot with a victory.